slackboxster/slackboxster.github.io/gencyber2017/lesson.md

 ### Delete the toor user

-The toor user is unnecessary and poses significant security risks. `deluser toor` will remove him. :)
+The toor user is unnecessary and poses significant security risks.

+`deluser toor` should remove the toor user.
+However, the toor user is running a process - proftpd specifically.
+Thus we will address removing the toor user when we work on securing ftp.

 ### Change passwords